Port Moresby harbor with mountains in background and traditional boats on Coral Sea

 The Moment That Stays With Me:

 Standing in the National Museum before a towering spirit house from the Sepik River region, I found myself overwhelmed by the carved faces staring back at me—ancestors watching, protecting, remembering.
 An elderly Papua New Guinean man stood beside me, and without my asking, he began to explain the stories those carvings held.
 His people, he said, believe that knowledge and wisdom don't die with the body but live on in memory, in story, in wood carved by loving hands.
-As the museum's air hung heavy and still around us, I realized I was standing in a place where the ancestors are not history—they are present, alive, speaking.
+His voice was barely a whisper, and for the first time in years I felt my eyes fill with tears I couldn't explain.
+Something shifted inside me as the museum's air hung heavy and still around us.
+I whispered a quiet prayer of gratitude for this stranger's generosity.
+I realized I was standing in a place where the ancestors are not history—they are present, alive, speaking through wood and through the people who carry their stories forward.

 Ships dock at the Port Moresby Port facility, typically at Motukea Island or the main port area.
 The terminal has basic facilities, and organized tours meet passengers directly at the ship.
 I cannot emphasize enough: this is a destination where booking an organized excursion makes sense, both for safety and for truly understanding what you're seeing.